 1. Ask First!

 When someone is grieving, do not assume that you know what is best for them.
 Do not assume that your actions will be perceived as helpful.
 For example, one widower’s sister decided to clean out his deceased wife’s closet while he was away from home for the day.
-She thought she would save her brother some heartache by donating his wife’s clothing and shoes to a local charity.
+She thought she would save her brother some heartache by donating his wife’s clothing to a local charity.
 Because she assumed and didn’t ask him first, her well-meaning attempt backfired and threw her brother into a state of anxiety and depression.

 Unless you know for sure that your actions will be helpful (i.e., cleaning, mowing the yard, organizing a room, doing errands, etc… ) ask first.
 Some people find it very therapeutic to work in the garden or yard.
 Others may find comfort in cooking or cleaning.
 Ask first and ideally, offer choices such as, “Would you like me to bring you dinner tonight, or can I pick up some groceries for you?”
 “Would you like me to pick your son up at the airport, or would you like for me to stay with you until he arrives?”

 Try to ask questions that typically cannot be answered with one word such as “fine” or “okay.”
 If the door is opened just a crack, perhaps your friend or loved one will talk about their loss and how they are feeling.
 Openly talking about their loss and pain can help with the healing process.
 For example:

 - “In what ways is it getting easier for you?
 In what ways is it still terrible?”